What Is A Headache?

 Headaches are one of the most common afflictions, with more than 90% of adults experiencing headaches at some point in their life.
-There are many different presentations of headaches, including debilitating migraines with nausea and vomiting, tension headaches, cluster headaches and stress related headaches.
-As of 2011, there are over 270 recognised categories of headaches and counting.
+There are many different presentations of headaches, including:

-To understand your individual headache, we analyze in depth 4 key properties of your headache:
+To understand your individual headache, we analyse in depth four key properties of your headache:

 The Location of your pain; left or right side or both